Flannans and North Hebridean Explorer – 9 night cruise

-Destination: Guests join motor vessel Hjalmar Bjorge at around 1300 on Wednesday 11 July in Oban.
-Our departure shortly after a light lunch will see is on anchor in the vicinity of the Small Isles for our first evening aboard.
+Destination: Guests join motor vessel Hjalmar Bjorge around 1600 on Wednesday 19 June in Oban.
+Our departure shortly thereafter will see us on anchor for our first evening meal aboard.

 DID YOU KNOW?